- Must meet EEC teacher requirements

 - Contributes ideas for better servicing of children and families.

-- Completes classroom attendance on ongoing basis; be aware of the number of children in your care at all times.
+- Completes classroom attendance on ongoing basis; being aware of the number of children in your care at all times.

-- Shares responsibility to complete meal checklists at time of food service and submits at end of each week.
+- Complete meal checklists at time of food service and submit at end of each week.

-- Keeps abreast of current issues in the field of Early Childhood Education.
+- Keep abreast of current issues in the field of Early Childhood Education.